 The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

-Lawyers across the world are currently grappling with many common areas of concern in connection with the coronavirus (COVID-19) pandemic.
+Lawyers across the world have been grappling with many common areas of concern in connection with the coronavirus (COVID-19) pandemic.
 The Coronavirus (COVID-19) toolkit has been created to assist lawyers with easy access to news, practical guidance and Q&As from across a number of practice areas that relate to these key areas of concern.
 In addition to coronavirus-specific content, the toolkit also highlights additional guidance and support materials of general relevance to each of these areas.

 There are a number of areas that are particularly relevant to banking and finance lawyers.
 For more detail and analysis on these, see Practice Note: Coronavirus (COVID-19) implications for Banking & Finance lawyers, which is updated regularly with news, practical guidance and analysis covering the impact of COVID-19 developments.

 This Practice Note focuses on government and regulatory responses to the pandemic from a lending perspective, implications for facility agreements, both from a borrower and lender perspective, and various practical implications in relation to deal execution.

 We have put together a set of COVID-19 FAQs, which comprise a number of questions that might arise on a lending transaction during the crisis.
 We add to the list on a regular basis.
 To access the list, see Practice Note: Coronavirus (COVID-19)—Banking & Finance frequently asked questions.

 This Practice Note provides an overview of general issues to consider on